Pursuant to today’s Google Doodle, here’s a piece I wrote for Maxim years ago, about why Hedy Lamarr is your hero and/or fantasy woman:

 Listen, brother, there are more ladies in Heaven than Earth, and these are the ones we dream of in our philogyny.
 If Maxim were around in Ancient Egypt, we’d flirtatiously interview Cleopatra.
 And then she would find a creative way to have us killed, but–look, that’s not the point.
 The point is you need to know who the attractive women are in any time period, just in case you’re too busy looking at your phone to watch where you’re going and stumble into a black hole one day.
 Case in point: Hedy Lamarr.

-Most actresses want to play Bond Girls, but Lamarr actually was one.
+Some actresses play Bond Girls, but Lamarr actually was one.
 Her first husband was a weapons manufacturer (Moonraker) who treated her horribly (Tomorrow Never Dies, Casino Royale, etc.), and threw parties attended by Hitler and Mussolini, where he presumably unveiled schemes for satellites that would wipe Buckingham Palace off the map.
 Less certain: whether anyone awkwardly told Hitler he was attending a party thrown by a Jewish couple.

 Fed up with all the domestic torture and Hitler-coddling, Lamarr fled the arranged marriage disguised as a maid, and got a divorce in Paris.
 You may choose to believe the Deleted Scene version of her escape, in which she went to a lavish party wearing every piece of jewelry she owned, drugged her husband, and fled on rocket skis down the Alps, accompanied by a mysterious Englishman in a tuxedo.
 Okay, we only made up half of that sentence.